rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

         - Reusable Modules: Packages of Terraform code meant to be called by other configurations.

-        - Can be sourced from local paths, Git, or the public Terraform Registry.
+        - Can be sourced from local paths, Git, private registry or the public Terraform Registry.

     - Key Configuration Blocks: